ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 Object.keys(person); // ['name', 'salary', 'country']
 ```
-In above example `phoneNo` property didn't show up because we made it non-enumerable by setting **enumerable:false**
+In the example above `phoneNo` property didn't show up because we made it non-enumerable by setting **enumerable:false**

 Now let's try to change value of `phoneNo`